 Motor Condition Monitoring System (e-MCM)

-MCM is a powerful online condition monitoring,predictive maintenance and power meter tool intended for critical AC rotating equipment.
-The patented machine learning algorithm of MCM enables comprehensive fault detection up to 6 months in advance.
-Thanks to around the clock monitoring and real-time model-based voltage and current analysis, MCM can detect electrical, mechanical as well as process faults of fixed, variable speed motors and generators.
+e-MCM is a powerful online condition monitoring, predictive maintenance, and power meter tool intended for critical AC rotating equipment.
+The patented machine learning algorithm of e-MCM enables comprehensive fault detection up to 6 months in advance.
+Thanks to around the clock monitoring and real-time model-based voltage and current analysis, e-MCM can detect electrical, mechanical and process-related faults of fixed and variable speed motors as well as driven equipment

 - Online Condition Monitoring

 - Automated Fault Diagnosis

 - Comprehensive Fault Coverage (Electrical, Mechanical, Process Faults)

 - Only Viable Solution For Hard To Reach Motors (Submersible Pumps, Cryogenic Pumps, etc...)